 I didn’t expect the question of how to hang the boards on my wall to be such a delicate one.
 What I didn’t consider: 6 square meters is quite a large surface and 1mm difference on one side is… well, a lot more than just one millimeter on the other side.
 Especially if the wall is not perfectly even.
 And as I learned: mine isn’t.

-First try: I bought 12 pieces of so called »Haftblech», a self-adhesive metal tile, mainly used to hang up mirrors.
+First try: I bought 12 pieces of so called »Haftblech» ((Maybe somebody can let me know what you English-speaking people call this.)), a self-adhesive metal tile, mainly used to hang up mirrors.
 Even with very accurate measurement it was not possible (for me) to install both boards next to each other so perfectly that there wasn’t an unsightly gap in between.
 I gave up.

 Second try: super magnets!
 It sounds great, you just mount super magnets on your wall and they will attach to the already glued on Haftblech on the prints.
 But, unlike with screws, there will still be enough room to just push the prints a little to the left and a little to the right until they fit together.
 The first attempt failed: 6 super magnets à 1,1 kg strength (Ø 5,0 x 5,0 mm N45 nickel) were not enough.
 The second attempt worked, 6 super magnets à 4,3 kg strength (Ø 18,0 x 5,0 mm N45 nickel) was just right.